 - 1 cup unsweetened almond milk

 - 4 large egg yolks

-- 2 tbsp vodka optional, helps reduce iciness
+- 2 tablespoon vodka optional, helps reduce iciness

-- 2 tbsp vegetable glycerin optional, helps keep it soft in the freezer
+- 2 tablespoon vegetable glycerin optional, helps keep it soft in the freezer

 - Preheat oven to 325F and grease a 9-inch springform pan well (line with parchment and grease parchment if your pan has a history of sticking).